Coming Soon

 William Morrow | 9780063487437 | Published June 2, 2026

 Guinevere Sharpe has two childhoods.
-In one, she and her brother live in the wooded shadow of their family's isolated farmhouse; in the other, the pages of their mother’s world-famous Ninth City books, where their magical adventures have made them household names.
+In one, she and her brother, Ennis, live in the wooded shadow of their family's isolated Vermont farmhouse.
+In the other, they live in the pages of their mother’s world-famous Ninth City books.
 In reality, Guinevere's childhood isn't the enchanted idyll her mother’s readers imagine.
-As the books explode into epic popularity, the threats of a rural childhood give way to the escalating perils of fame --- until the night it all goes up in flames.
-Now an adult coasting on her mother's name, Guinevere is mid-promotion for a ghostwritten memoir when her estranged brother, an artist who has until now spurned his family's legacy, announces an upcoming installation titled, simply, Mother.
-As rumors swirl, Guinevere’s public facade starts to crack, forcing her to confront the questions she's spent the last 20 years running from.
+As Edith Sharpe’s books explode into epic popularity, the threats of a rural childhood give way to the escalating perils of fame --- until the night it all goes up in flames, leaving Edith’s series unfinished and her children the sole survivors.
+Now an adult, Guinevere is forced to confront the questions she has spent the last 20 years running from: What really happened the night of the fire?
+And what dark history lies behind their mother’s fantasy world?

 Atria Books | 9781668058336 | Published June 2, 2026

 Ten years ago, a bestselling, critically acclaimed literary author disappeared without a trace…and without a final novel.
-In recent days, that missing manuscript has surfaced, but it's an espionage novel full of all-too-stereotypical spycraft and James Bond-like twists.
+In recent days, that missing manuscript has surfaced.
+However, it’s not another genius work of literary fiction, but an espionage novel full of all-too-stereotypical spycraft and James Bond-like twists.
 His former publisher has asked the author’s best friend --- and fellow author named C.B.
 Everett --- to annotate the novel with details from real life to give the strange novel context within his larger oeuvre.
-But as C.B. reads, he finds the espionage thriller is filled with references to events and people who feel a little too familiar, and soon he’s wondering if the novel might in fact be a key to his missing friend’s disappearance.
+But as C.B. reads, he finds that the espionage thriller is filled with references to events and people who feel a little too familiar.
+Soon he’s wondering if the novel might in fact be a key to his missing friend’s disappearance.